 This automotive engine section is designed to give you an education on the core principles of operation and engine testing procedures for modern internal combustion engines.
-On the right is an excellent (5 star) beginner DVD on how to rebuild engines.

 If you already know the basics just shoot to the bottom for the advanced auto repair articles.
 You will find testing tips and procedures for specific problems.
 This page has an overview of the basic principles and theory behind modern power plants.